-- Therapeutic work with children, adolescents and families
+- Clinical work with young adults, adolescents and families

-- Research on at-risk youth and mental health issues of children and adolescents
+- Research on at-risk youth and mental health issues in adolescents and young adults and

 - Program assessment and evaluation

-Drs.
-Phelan and Davidson keep up-to-date on the latest research related to learning differences, mental health issues, and chemical dependency, as well as research concerned with “best practices” in the fields of education and treatment.
-They regularly give presentations to schools, community organizations, mental health clinics, and therapeutic and psychiatric facilities as well as to professional organizations throughout the country.
+Dr. Sheffield keeps up-to-date on the latest research related to learning differences, mental health issues, and chemical dependency, as well as research concerned with “best practices” in the fields of education and treatment.
+She is a member of the Independent Educational Consultants Association and has two young children.

 Kristin Kajer-Cline leads the Washington office.
 For more than two decades she has focused on understanding and assisting children, adolescents, and adults struggling with emotional, social, behavioral, learning, or mental health challenges.